 3903.1.2 Egress.
-Exit doors from extraction rooms utilizing hazardous materials shall swing in the direction of egress and be self-closing.
-Panic hardware shall be provided on doors in liquefied petroleum gas (LPG) extraction rooms.
-Where latching door hardware is provided on extraction rooms utilizing hazardous materials, panic hardware shall be provided.
+Exit doors from the extraction room shall swing in the direction of egress and be provided with panic hardware where hazardous materials are used in the extraction process.

 3903.1.3 Extraction Rooms.
 Extraction room shall be fully enclosed.
 The floor, ceiling, and walls of extraction rooms shall be constructed in accordance with the Denver Building Code and be continuous, non-combustible, and smooth.
 Rooms designed in accordance with Section 3903.4.1.1 shall be constructed to permit the free passage of exhaust air from all parts of the room.